Semantic Memory

 # 5. Returns with citations

-for citation in response.message.citations:
+for citation in message.citations or []:

 print(f"Source: {citation.content.name}")

-Most common pattern - ideal for chatbots, Q&A systems.
+**Most common pattern** - ideal for chatbots, Q\&A systems.

-Pattern 3: Agentic Workflows (TypeScript)
+### Pattern 3: Agentic Workflows (TypeScript)

-Use promptAgent or streamAgent for autonomous agents:
+**Use `promptAgent` or `streamAgent` for autonomous agents:**

 // Agent decides when/how to retrieve

-prompt: "Analyze Acme Corp interactions and summarize concerns",
+'Analyze Acme Corp interactions and summarize concerns',

 // Agent autonomously: